GuilhermeIsNotUnix/Grifforix/README.md

 <br>

-*grifforix* aims to be a strong and secure password generator made in Java, it uses the Java's *java.security.SecureRandom* library.
-I have plans to make it also a secure authenticator software in the future. *grifforix* is currently __experimental__ in __v.0.6.0-alpha__.
+*Grifforix* aims to be a strong and secure password generator made in Java, it uses the Java's *java.security.SecureRandom* library.
+I have plans to make it also a secure authenticator software in the future. *Grifforix* is currently __experimental__ in __v.0.6.0-alpha__.

-*grifforix* is under the Apache 2.0 license, please read it carefully.
+*Grifforix* is under the Apache 2.0 license, please read it carefully.

 # Demo